azagniotov/stubby4j/README.md

                                          8882.
  -t,--tls <arg>                          Port for TLS connection.
 Defaults
                                          to 7443.
+ -ta,--enable_tls_with_alpn_and_http_2   Since v7.3.4-SNAPSHOT.
+Enables
- -ta,--enable_tls_with_alpn_and_http_2   Enables HTTP/2 for HTTPS URIs
+                                         HTTP/2 for HTTPS URIs over TLS
-                                         over TLS (on TLS v1.2 or newer) using ALPN extension -v,--version                            Prints out to console stubby
+                                         (on TLS v1.2 or newer) using ALPN extension -v,--version                            Prints out to console stubby
                                          version.
- -w,--watch <arg>                        Periodically scans for changes in
+ -w,--watch <arg>                        Since v2.0.11.
+Periodically scans
+                                         for changes in last modification
-                                         last modification date of the
+                                         date of the main YAML and
-                                         main YAML and referenced external
+                                         referenced external files (if
-                                         files (if any).
-The flag can
+                                         any).
+The flag can accept an
-                                         accept an optional arg value
+                                         optional arg value which is the
-                                         which is the watch scan time in milliseconds.
-If milliseconds is
+                                         watch scan time in milliseconds.
+                                         If milliseconds is not provided,
-                                         not provided, the watch scans
+                                         the watch scans every 100ms.
+If
-                                         every 100ms.
-If last modification
+                                         last modification date changed
-                                         date changed since the last scan
+                                         since the last scan period, the
-                                         period, the stub configuration is
+                                         stub configuration is reloaded
-                                         reloaded
 ```

 [Back to top](#table-of-contents)